alaskSs/Flappy-Bird/README.md

   isCollide(when bird collide it will show the welcome screen) getRandomPipe(is for generating random pipe)

+Gallery :
+  /audio(wav files) and /sprites(images.png only)
+  You can customize it according to your choices

 NOTE : The require files is already in the dir download the zip and open that dir in your desired IDE.